-I hear students say they are going to study pre-law in college and that’s what they are going to get their bachelor’s degree in.
-However, in the US, “pre-law” isn’t a major or something you can get a bachelor’s degree in.
-There are no prerequisite classes for a law degree.
-Going to school to become a Lawyer requires completing a bachelor’s degree and continuing on to graduate school to get a Juris Doctor (JD).
+I often hear students say they are going to major in pre-law in college and that’s what they are going to get their bachelor’s degree in.
+However, in the US, “pre-law” is not a major or something you can get a bachelor’s degree in.
+There are no specific prerequisite classes for a law degree.
+In order to become a lawyer in the United States, you must first complete a bachelor’s degree in any major, and then go on to graduate school to earn a Juris Doctor (JD) degree.

 What Is The Difference Between An Attorney And A Lawyer

 Every student who graduates from law school is a lawyer.
-An attorney is a lawyer who has passed the state bar exam in the state they are practicing law.
+An attorney is a lawyer who has passed the state bar exam in the state where they are practicing law and has been admitted to the bar.
 That means they can legally represent clients and practice law in court.
-So the difference is, a lawyer has graduated from law school and can give legal advice but they can not practice in the courtroom because they have not passed the bar exam, only an attorney can.
+So the difference is, a lawyer has graduated from law school and can give legal advice but they can not practice law as an attorney in the courtroom because they have not passed the bar exam, only an attorney can do that.

 What Is A Juris Doctorate Degree

 A Juris Doctorate degree often referred to as a Juris Doctor (J.D.) or Doctor of Jurisprudence, is the standard degree obtained to be a practicing lawyer in the United States.
 To enroll in a J.D. program, you must have completed and obtained a bachelor’s degree, but you do not need a master’s degree.
-Going to law school would mean attending a Juris Doctorate program to learn the foundations of law.
-A J.D. program is typically 3 years and upon completion, the student would be qualified to take the bar exam.
+J.D. programs typically take three years to complete and involve rigorous coursework in legal theory, practice, and ethics.
+Upon completion, students are eligible to take the bar exam, a standardized test that assesses their knowledge of the law and their ability to apply it to legal problems.
 I will explain the bar examination more later on in the article.

 What Are The Best Bachelor’s Degrees For Getting A J.D.